htmlmt/talk-tailwind/README.md

 ## Project setup

-This project uses Gulp to concatenate and minify JS, compile LESS to CSS, and convert Twig templates into HTML.
+This project uses Gulp to concatenate and minify JS, compile SCSS to CSS, and convert Twig templates into HTML.

 To install node modules, run: `npm install`